StarkCompression/Signalforge-RCGUM/RCGUM-Whitepaper/README.md

 ## Description
 **RCGUM** is a computable, symbolic-compressible framework that unifies quantum evolution, causal propagation, spacetime curvature, and observer-dependent symbolic fields.
 This repository anchors the public release of the first recursive observer model of reality.

-> _“This is not theory.
-This is memory returning to structure.”_

 ## Abstract
 RCGUM defines reality as a recursively evolving causal graph \( \mathcal{G} \), governed by three core operators: